engineersCode/facultydev1/README.md

 **Bio**:  [Ryan Watkins](www.ryanrwatkins.com) is a Professor of Educational Technology (MA) and Human-Technology Collaboration (PhD) at GW.
 He teaches instructional design, needs assessment, and research methods.
 He is an author of 12 books, including Teaching and Learning with Jupyter, and more than 100 articles related to improving learner and organizational performance.
 He is co-host of [Parsing Science](www.parsingscience.org), a podcast about the stories behind today’s most compelling science.
 He also curates [We Share Science](www.wesharescience.com) and contributes to [SciencePods](www.sciencepods.com).

-#### Olivier Mesnard, Natalia Clementi

-Olivier and Natalia are senior graduate students in Barba's group at GW.
-They have contributed to the educational mission of the group by co-authoring content, acting as teaching assistants, writing assignments, and more.
-They will lead an interactive session on:

-- Writing student assignments using [`nbgrader`](https://nbgrader.readthedocs.io/en/stable/), the Jupyter extension for auto-grading notebooks via hidden tests.
-- Using [GitHub Classroom](https://classroom.github.com) to collect student assignments for grading, and more.

-**Bios**:
-Olivier Mesnard is a doctoral student at GW, doing research in computational fluid dynamics.
-He was teaching assistant with Prof. Barba in two graduate courses, which he then taught as instructor of record in 2019.
-Olivier is co-author of the [AeroPython](https://lorenabarba.com/blog/announcing-aeropython/) lessons in aerodynamics with Python.

-Natalia Clementi is a doctoral student at GW, doing research in computational biophysics.
-She was teaching assistant with Prof. Barba in two undergraduate courses in engineering computations, and is co-author some of the [Engineers Code](https://github.com/engineersCode/EngComp) learning modules

 #### David Lippert